Sara Newmark, VP of Social Impact | July 2018

 - We achieve certifications to ensure our products are made from crops grown without herbicides and pesticides, including a certification that assures MegaFood is free of glyphosate residue, the #1 used herbicide in the US.

 - We’re leading an initiative to Ban Glyphosate with the Environmental Working Group, Ben & Jerry’s, Patagonia, Stonyfield, MOMs Organic Market and more!

 - We read books like Kiss the Ground in our company book club, and invite the author, Josh Tickell, to lead our discussion.

-- We hire a VP of Social Impact (a.k.a., yours truly) to oversee this movement.
+- We hired a VP of Social Impact (a.k.a., yours truly) to oversee this movement.

-- We, along with other industry leaders, partner with The Carbon Underground and Green America, to begin development of a new, outcomes-based regenerative agriculture global verification standard for food grown in a regenerative manner which seeks to encourage farmers to restore the carbon cycle and build soil health, crop resilience, and nutrient density.
+- We partner with The Carbon Underground and Green America, to begin development of a new, outcomes-based regenerative agriculture global verification standard for food grown in a regenerative manner which seeks to encourage farmers to restore the carbon cycle and build soil health, crop resilience, and nutrient density.

 - We launched a new Healthy Farm Standard program to transform “agri-culture” by empowering communities, revolutionizing food systems, and committing to radical transparency.

 And we are planning so much more!
 Thanks for taking this journey with MegaFood.
 Stay tuned for developments surrounding these initiatives in the works, and other ways MegaFood is advancing soil health.